dust-engine/dot_vox/README.md

 ## Current status

+As of version 3.0.0, we no longer support files with the old `MATT` chunk.
+If you wish to use v3.0.0, please open your file in the latest version of MagicaVoxel and resave - this should switch you over to the newer dictionary-based `MATL` chunks.
+Alternatively, continue to use v2.0.0.

 I'm not currently using MagicaVoxel, so am not keeping up with developments in the file format.
 If there are any missing features, or problems loading more recent files, please don't hesitate to open an issue.
 I'll try to get back to you within a day or two!